gouherdanish/gouherdanish.github.io/_posts/2024-09-29-docker-networks.md

 **Inspect Container**
 - This gives a nested json in the following format
-- Note the containers utilize the _default bridge network_
+- Note the containers utilize the default network _bridge_
 - Note the key `DNSNames` is null
     - this is the reason why default bridge network does not support automatic service discovery through DNS
 ```